Louise Dahl Wolf – ReviewNovember 5, 2017

 In her most celebrated works, poised women pose in far-flung locations.
 Dahl-Wolf used both black and white and colour film; in both, the composition is arresting.
 Her black and white images use light and shadow to striking effect, and her colour images show a complete mastery of hue and tone.

-Apparently, the perfectionist Dahl-Wolf worked closely with the printers to ensure that fidelity to her original vision was achieved with this new technology of four colour magazine printing and the images on display, which are original magazine covers and pages, are very vibrant.
+Apparently, the perfectionist Louise Dahl Wolf worked closely with the printers to ensure that fidelity to her original vision was achieved with this new technology of four colour magazine printing and the images on display, which are original magazine covers and pages, are very vibrant.

 Louise Dahl-Wolf – worked with top models

-Liz Gibbons, along with Suzy Parker, Jean Patchett, Barbara Mullen, Mary Jane Russell and Evelyn Tripp was one of the first super models, and it has been argued that Dahl-Wolf helped these women to become so, bringing the profession from one of anonymity and faint shame to something to be aspired towards.
+Liz Gibbons, along with Suzy Parker, Jean Patchett, Barbara Mullen, Mary Jane Russell and Evelyn Tripp was one of the first super models, and it has been argued that Louise Dahl Wolf helped these women to become so, bringing the profession from one of anonymity and faint shame to something to be aspired towards.

 Louise Dahl-Wolf – Nude Studies